shrutikapoor08/devjoke/README.md

 ***

+A user interface is like a joke. if you have to explain it, it's not that good.

+***

 Trying to fix the problem I created when I tried to fix the problems I created when I tried to fix the problems I created when there was a problem

 ***